Valourite/dynamic-models/README.md

 1. **Form Creation**:
    - Model Ttpes are created in the Filament admin with versioned schemas
-   - Each schema change creates a new model type with an updated version
+   - Each schema change creates a new model type with an updated version (depends on config settings)
-   - All changes to model type data unrelated to the model type schema will not generate a new model type, but rather update the current version
+   - All changes to model type data unrelated to the model type schema will not generate a new model type, but rather update the current version (depends on config settings)
-   - Existing model instance valyes remain linked to their original model type version
+   - Existing model instance values remain linked to their original model type version

 2. **Model Instance Handling**:
    - Model instance values are stored in `model_instances` table when a new model is created from a model type